OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 #### Request event details for QueryExecuted event { #queryexecuted-details }

-This event occurs when OutSystems Platform detects a [slow query](../../managing-the-applications-lifecycle/monitor-and-troubleshoot/how-application-performance-is-measured.md#about-slow-calls).
+This event occurs when the platform detects a [slow query](../../managing-the-applications-lifecycle/monitor-and-troubleshoot/how-application-performance-is-measured.md#about-slow-calls).
 The event's properties are the following:

 Property | Meaning | Description
 ---|---|---